dereneaton/ipyrad/docs/tutorial_intro_cli.rst

 Again we can examine the results.
 The stats output tells you how many clusters were found, and the number of clusters that pass the mindepth thresholds.
-We'll go into more detail about mindepth settings in some of the advanced tutorials but for now all you need to know is that by default step 3 will filter out clusters that only have a handful of reads on the assumption that these are probably all mostly due to sequencing error.
+We'll go into more detail about mindepth settings in some of the advanced tutorials but the important thing to know is that by default step 3 will filter out clusters that only have a handful of reads since we have little power to make confident base calls in low depth clusters.

 .. code-block:: bash